Home

 • Andrew Beckett

-Andrew Beckett 9 months ago in reply to Soly
+Andrew Beckett over 3 years ago in reply to Soly

 Huh?
 Your screenshot at the top shows the file as being 12341.txt but here you've run dos2unix with (for some reason) square brackets around the path and have given 321 as the trailing part.
 Why are you adding square brackets and why haven't you used the correct path?